Stanley Tucci, the famed actor, hosts a new show on CNN – Searching For Italy. It’s what we all needed but probably don’t deserve.

 Searching for Italy on CNN

-In the last six weeks, CNN has released a new destination show called Stanley Tucci: Searching for Italy.
+In the last six weeks, CNN has released a new destination series: Stanley Tucci: Searching for Italy.
 Unlike other forays into travel shows like the legendary Parts Unknown by the late Anthony Bourdain, the mission is more defined.
 Tucci’s show opens with the eponymous host narrating his familial heritage “Italian on both sides” and his desire to see every region of Italy to discover what makes each unique.

 The Host We All Needed When We Needed Him